What is luminescence and fluorescence?

 It is important to note that the emission wavelength does not depend on the excitation wavelength, except in cases where substances possess multiple luminescence mechanisms.
 Consequently, minerals show different abilities to absorb UV light at specific wavelengths; some fluoresce under short-wavelength UV light, while others do so under long wavelengths, and some show indistinct fluorescence.
 The color of the emitted light often varies significantly with different excitation wavelengths.

 The occurrence of these phenomena is not limited solely to the use of ultraviolet radiation; rather, excitation can be achieved by any radiation that has the appropriate energy.
 For example, X-rays are capable of inducing fluorescence in various substances, many of which also respond to different types of radiation.
-Magnesium tungstate, for example, displays sensitivity to almost all radiation with wavelengths shorter than 300 nm, spanning both the ultraviolet and X-ray spectra.
-Furthermore, certain materials can be readily excited by electrons, as exemplified by the phosphors used in television tubes.
+Magnesium tungstate, for example, shows sensitivity to almost all radiation with wavelengths shorter than 300 nm, encompassing both the ultraviolet and X-ray spectra.
+Furthermore, certain materials can be easily excited by electrons, as exemplified by the phosphors used in television tubes.